-- 4.119.
+- 4.121.
 These regulations apply to the following programmes leading to the award of LLB or, in the case of Law and Politics, the award of BA (the 'undergraduate law programmes'):

 - LLB in Laws

+- LLB in Laws Senior Status

 - LLB in Global Law

 - LLB in English and European Law

-- LLB in English and Chinese Law

-- LLB in Law with a Year in Hong Kong

-- LLB in Laws Senior Status

 - LLB in Law in Practice

 - LLB in Law with History

 - BA in Law and Politics

-- 4.120.
+- 4.122.
 The Undergraduate Law Examination Board combines the functions of Subject and Degree Examination Board, and is referred to simply as 'the Examination Board' throughout these regulations.